kylekanos/ProjectEuler/README.md

    - Flawless Fifty
    - As Easy As Pie
    - Unlucky Squares
+   - Prime Obsession
    - Trinary Triumph
    - Fibonacci Fever
    - Daring Dozen
    - Decimation I
+   - Decimation II
+   - Ultimate Decimator
    - One Percenter
+   - On The Ball
+   - One In A Hundred
    - Easy Prey
    - Hello World!